 1. Research the company

 Knowing the company and who you would be working for is a great way to show your devotion to your potential job.
 It will help employers see that you mean business.
-Suggest ideas you might have for the company, and don?t be afraid to ask questions!
-Don’t just research the company, make sure to research your job role also to make sure you know all you’re expected to do, for example an in house or agency account director job role can differ drastically, make sure you know what you’re applying for.
+Suggest ideas you might have for the company, and don’t be afraid to ask questions!
+Don’t just research the company, make sure to research your job role also to make sure you know all you’re expected to do, for example, an in house or agency account director job role can differ drastically, make sure you know what you’re applying for.
+Once you have researched the company, you might want to consider interview training that is relevant to the job that you are applying for.
+For example, if you are applying for a job in the Ministry of Defence then these tips when applying for the Civil Service will be useful, but if you are applying for a job in retail then you will need some very different training.
+Regardless, interview training is very important whatever the job.

 3. Dress accordingly